 Students become eligible for BOC certification through completion of an athletic training degree program accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 A degree in athletic training includes classroom study and clinical education in a variety of practice settings such as high schools, colleges/universities, hospitals, emergency rooms, physician offices and healthcare.
 Students Pursuing a degree in athletic training are eligible to take the BOC exam in their last semester or after graduation.

 The mission of the Athletic Training Program at Southeastern is to provide a comprehensive,

 progressive, educational and clinical foundation to prepare graduates for a career

 in Athletic Training.
 As a result of the Athletic Training Student's exposure to,

 as well as the participation in, the didactic and

-clinical education program, each Athletic Training Student shall develop competency in the following domains of Athletic Training:
+clinical education program, each student shall develop competency in the following domains of athletic training:

 • Evidence Based Practice

 • Acute Care of Injury and Illness